Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Ensure your FAQ Section is Optimized

-Google My Business has another great feature that can give you a leg up over your competitors if your listing is well optimized.
+Google Business Profile has another great feature that can give you a leg up over your competitors if your listing is well-optimized.

 Anyone can ask questions on your listing concerning your business which anyone can answer.
 These responses can be misleading to your potential customers and hurt your reputation, so it is essential to pay attention to these responses in 2021.